Welcome to the Zion & Bryce Tours Bundle

 After you pass the totally strange Checkerboard Mesa, you’ll arrive at the East Entrance Ranger Station, where your tour will conclude.

 Next, you’ll pause at Sunrise Point and get your first look at the mysterious hoodoos which make this park famous.
 After that, of course, is Sunset Point, the perfect sister to Sunrise Point.
-Come sunset, photographers from all around the world gather here to capture the breathtaking final rays of sunlight.
+At sunset, photographers from around the world gather here to capture the breathtaking final rays of sunlight.

 As you continue toward Inspiration Point, you’ll uncover how this astonishing landscape formed in the first place.
 Then it’s time to revisit the story of the first Mormon pioneers who arrived here and declared this place their new home.